gamontal/blog.gmontalvo.me/_posts/2017-02-14-passwordless-auth-for-web-and-mobile-applications.md

 ### Authentication As A Service

-Outsourcing the authentication process can help reduce cost of operations and speed up the developement process.
+Outsourcing the authentication process can help reduce cost of operations and speed up the development process.

 #### Auth0